 PAN SEARED DUMPLING

 Not like the standard gyoza or fried dumplings.
 The blending of a flavorful soup dumpling and a panini.
 A delicious beef and vegetable mixture inside thin dumpling wrappers press thin and crisp.
-The dish is served wotj a w/ ponzu dipping sauce.
+The dish is served with a ponzu dipping sauce.

 The restaurant also had a very good if somewhat expensive selection of saki.
 I imbibed.

 If you’re near the Brookhaven area in Atlanta it is definitely worth checking out.
-It’s on Dresdin about a ¼ of a mile off Peachtree Road.
+2523 Caldwell Rd NE #1000, Brookhaven, GA 30319 It’s off Dresdin about a ¼ of a mile from Peachtree Road.